EricErChinAnn/project_01/README.md

 <p align="right">(<a href="#readme-top"> Top </a>)</p>

-# UI/UXThe aim of the
+# UI/UX
+The aim of the this application is to create a simple and easy to use and understand layout.

+- [ ] Feature 1
+- [ ] Feature 2
+- [ ] Feature 3
+    - [ ] Nested Feature

+    sldkfsjdlfkjsldfjsd
+    sdfslkdjfsldkjf
+    sldkfjsldkfj